 One of the biggest misconceptions people have is that bonsai trees never actually grow, which isn’t true at all.
 Granted, they don’t grow a lot or even very fast at all, but they definitely do grow in the summer months.

 The reason it doesn’t really appear like they grow is due to the regular pruning that bonsai owners do.
-Light pruning essentially involves trimming leaves and branches off, to keep the bonsai looking as desired.
+Light pruning essentially involves trimming foliage and branches off, to keep the bonsai looking as desired.
 This gives the impression that the bonsai tree never grows because it never really changes shape.
+For more information have a read of my article: How To Prune A Bonsai Tree.

 Do Genetics Make Bonsai Trees Small?